-We haven’t gone to church since mid-January.
+We haven’t gone to church in a long time.

-There’s the base chapel, which is pretty vanilla since they have to cater to a broad audience and abide by military rules.
+There’s the military base chapel, which is pretty vanilla since they have to cater to a broad audience and abide by military rules.

 We had attended a small general Lutheran congregation for the past year or so.
-Service begins at 8:30 in the morning.
+Service began at 8:30 in the morning.
 Do you realize how hard it is to get everyone up, eat breakfast, get dressed, and out the door to drive 20+ minutes to church by 8:30 AM?
 We did it though.
 We went to bed early on Saturday nights in order to get up early for church.

 Before writing this, I researched “Why Should I Attend Church“?
 Many of the answers were interesting and even shocking to me.
 I expect the typical “Because the Bible says so” answer, but “Because you’re single and may meet someone” takes the cake.
-I expect more.

 I won’t lose my salvation.
 I still love Jesus.

 I realize many will think I’m selfish for not dragging my family to church.

 After many years of trying to discover God in church, I’ve just had enough.
 I need a break.
-I need a break from Christians.

-I can worship God – in the forest, at the beach, in a museum, while reading, while cleaning, while cooking, during meals, at the movies.
-I am amazed by His creation and by people’s creativity, love, and kindness.
+I can worship God – in the forest, at the beach, in a museum, while reading, while cleaning, while cooking, during meals, at the movies, listening to my children.

 I don’t like church.

 I’m a leader.
 I’m a teacher.
 I’m a counselor.
 It’s hard for me to just sit back and be lectured to, read to, talked at…It’s especially hard for me to keep my mouth shut when the pastor, teacher, deacon, elder, leader, board member expresses false doctrine.
-It’s exhausting holding it all in because it doesn’t matter anyway.
+It’s exhausting holding it all in because it doesn’t seem to ever matter anyway.

 We stopped going to church for a variety of reasons: